nsidc/granule-metgen/README.md

    - This must result in a globally unique: product/name (in CNM), and Identifier (as the IdentifierType: ProducerGranuleId in UMM-G) generated for each granule.
 This init element value must be added manually as it's **not** included in the `metgenc init` prompts.
 3. The file name pattern identifying a single file for metgenc to reference as the primary file in a multi-file granule.
-This must be specified whenever working with multi-file granules.
-This element is prompted for when running `metgenc init`.
+This is required for processing multi-file granules.
+This element's value is prompted for when running `metgenc init`.
-   * In the case of multi-file granules containing a CF-compliant netCDF science file and other supporting files like .tif, or .txt files, etc., specifying the netCDF will allow MetGenC to parse it as it would any other CF-compliant netCDF file, making it so operators don't need to supply premet/spatial files.
+   * In the case of multi-file granules containing a CF-compliant netCDF science file and other supporting files like .tif, or .txt files, etc., specifying the netCDF file allows MetGenC to parse it as it would any other CF-compliant netCDF file, making it so operators won't need to supply premet/spatial files!!

 ##### INI File Example 1: Use of granule_regex for multi-file granules with no browse